nolimitdev/vue-html-secure/README.md

 ### v-html-escape="..." or $escapeHTML(...)

 This replaces chars `<`, `>`, `$` to appropriate HTML entities `&lt;`, `&gt;`, `&amp;`.
 This does not escape single or double quotes for string usage in HTML attribute (it is not aim of this plugin to do that).
+Note that in case `v-html-escape` you can directly use official `v-text`, but using function can have sense e.g. `message : 'My <b>secure part</b> and user-provided insecure part: ' + this.$escapeHTML(...)`.

 ### v-html-remove="..." or $removeHTML(...)

 This removes all HTML tags but preserves it's text content.
-Note that in case `v-html-remove` you can directly use official `v-text`, but using function can have sense e.g. `message : 'My <b>secure part</b> and user-provided insecure part: ' + this.$removeHTML(...)`.

 ## Usage